Sv443-Network/UserUtils/README.md

 > This will also include elements that were already found in a previous listener call.
 > If set to false (default), querySelector() will be used and only the first matching element will be returned.

-> If `options.continuous` is set to true, the listener will not be deregistered after it was called once (defaults to false).
+> If `options.continuous` is set to true, this listener will not be deregistered after it was called once (defaults to false).
 >
-> ⚠️ You should keep usage of this option to a minimum, as it will cause the listener to be called every time the selector is *checked for and found* and this can stack up quite quickly.
+> ⚠️ You should keep usage of this option to a minimum, as it will cause this listener to be called every time the selector is *checked for and found* and this can stack up quite quickly.
 > ⚠️ You should try to only use this option on SelectorObserver instances that are scoped really low in the DOM tree to prevent as many selector checks as possible from being triggered.
 > ⚠️ I also recommend always setting a debounce time (see constructor or below) if you use this option.

-> If `options.debounce` is set to a number above 0, the listener will be debounced by that amount of milliseconds (defaults to 0).
+> If `options.debounce` is set to a number above 0, this listener will be debounced by that amount of milliseconds (defaults to 0).
-> E.g. if the debounce time is set to 200 and the selector is found twice within 100ms, only the last call of the listener will be executed.
+> E.g. if the debounce time is set to 200 and the selector is found twice within 100ms, only the last call of this listener will be executed.

+> `options.debounceEdge` is set to "falling" by default, which means the debounce timer will start after the last call of this listener.
+> If set to "rising", the debounce timer will start after the first call of this listener.

-> When using TypeScript, the generic `TElement` can be used to specify the type of the element(s) that the listener will return.
+> When using TypeScript, the generic `TElement` can be used to specify the type of the element(s) that this listener will return.
 > It will default to HTMLElement if left undefined.

 <br>